I design tools

 - Killed the "upgrade now" modal.
 Replaced it with an inline storage meter and contextual prompt.
 Engineering pushed back on the extra state tracking, so I scoped it to 1 sprint by reusing the existing usage API.

-Building tools where the interface itself teaches you how the system works.
+Building tools where the interface teaches you how the system works.

 - What I built